 For NR sidelink broadcast and groupcast, the UE may obtain SL DRX configuration from SIB12 (for in-coverage UE, as defined in clause 8.2, in RRC_IDLE and RRC_INACTIVE state; or for non L2 U2N Remote UE out-of-coverage, as defined in clause 8.2, on the frequency which the UE is configured to perform NR sidelink communication/discovery and which is included in sl-FreqInfoList in SIB12) or SL-PreconfigurationNR (for non L2 U2N Remote UE out-of-coverage, as defined in clause 8.2, on the frequency which the UE is configured to perform NR sidelink communication/discovery and which is not included in sl-FreqInfoList in SIB12).

 For inter-UE coordination (IUC) information configuration, the UE may obtain it from SIB12 (for in-coverage UE, as defined in clause 8.2, in RRC_IDLE and RRC_INACTIVE state; or for non L2 U2N Remote UE out-of-coverage, as defined in clause 8.2, on the frequency which UE is configured to perform NR sidelink communication and which is included in sl-FreqInfoList in SIB12) or SL-PreconfigurationNR (for non L2 U2N Remote UE out-of-coverage, as defined in clause 8.2, on the frequency which UE is configured to perform NR sidelink communication and which is not included in sl-FreqInfoList in SIB12).

+For ranging/sidelink positioning, the UE may obtain the configuration from SIBxx (for in-coverage UE, as defined in clause 8.2, in RRC_IDLE and RRC_INACTIVE state) or SL-PreconfigurationNR (for out-of-coverage UE, as defined in clause 8.2).

 8.2 Cell selection and reselection for Sidelink